briansu2004/MyManta/README.md

 My Manta

+## What is Manta?

 MANTA is a data lineage visualization solution which extracts and analyzes metadata from report definitions, custom SQL code, and ETL workflows, to create data flows which span multiple systems and a range of technologies.

+MANTA is a data lineage platform that automatically scans your data environment to build a powerful map of all data flows and deliver it through a native UI and other channels to both technical and non-technical users.
+It automatically scans every nook and cranny to get immediate, accurate, and up-to-date lineage.

+## Demo

 ![1663982117631](image/README/1663982117631.png)